Andrew Smith is a BJJ black belt based out of Richmond, Virginia. He is one of the owners of Revolution BJJ.

 This first step actually breaks down into two separate things:

 - Tell your instructor!
 It's important that your instructor, or particularly the gym owner, knows about what's ailing you with regard to any skin infection.
-There are often times things we (as gym owners) can do in order to help prevent the spread of infection that go far above and beyond anything one individual student can do, so please, PLEASE tell us immediately.
-Don't be embarrassed; we're all in this together and skin infections do happen.
+There are oftentimes things we (as gym owners) can do in order to help prevent the spread of infection that goes far above and beyond anything one individual student can do, so please, PLEASE tell us immediately.
+Don't be embarrassed; we're all in this together, and skin infections do happen.
 It isn't your fault if you get a wart or other skin infection, but it is your responsibility to tell us.

-These things are advertised as "corn, callus and wart removers", but I've only ever used them for warts, and I don't think that the fact that they *can* be used for stuff other than warts necessarily makes them any less effective.
+These things are advertised as "corn, callus and wart removers," but I've only ever used them for warts, and I don't think that the fact that they can be used for stuff other than warts necessarily makes them any less effective.
 Anyway, the way it works is that you get out one of the "pads."
 These things have a soft side (exposed) and a sticky side (with peel-away paper attached to it).
-All you do is snip out the size and shape of the pad that you need (the pad is 2 inches by 3 inches), then peel away the sticky side, and stick that thing right on your wart (and the surrounding skin, if you're like me).
+All you do is snip out the size and shape of the pad that you need (the pad is two inches by three inches), then peel away the sticky side and stick that thing right on your wart (and the surrounding skin, if you're like me).
 And that's it.

 I've known more than a few grapplers who ended up having plantar warts, or warts on the soles of their feet.
 These are incredibly irritating for two reasons.
 First, they're super hard to get rid of.
 Second, they're actually painful.
 I've dodged the plantar wart bullet myself, but I've had lengthy discussions with students and friends who have had to treat their warts.